London Overground: Pre-1999

+History

 Mayor of London and GLA

 The East London line, once a part of London Underground, was extended and incorporated into London Overground in 2010.

 The pamphlets and briefings, first issued in 1997, initially suggested a route from Clapham Junction to the Greenwich Peninsula, intended to improve access from south London to the Millennium Dome.
 However, this was thwarted by architect Richard Rogers who considered that a railway route on a viaduct could cause "community severance", and so the Victorian brick viaduct was demolished.
 Nothing further happened to develop this network until after the new Greater London Authority (GLA) was launched in 2000.
 But the lobbying discreetly continued, with a series of short briefings published by one RDS member based in North London.
 Mayoral and GLA candidates were approached to discuss the viability of the Outer Circle concept.
 The principle was widely supported and was adopted into the first Mayor's Transport Plan, published in 2001.

 Meanwhile, a pilot scheme was launched in 2003 to bring several National Rail local services, mainly in South London, operated by Connex South Eastern, Southern and South West Trains under the ON – Overground Network brand.
 TfL introduced consistent information displays, station signage and maps on the selected routes in South London.
 Although this pilot was primarily an exercise in branding, some service improvements were introduced, and it was the first instance of the newly created TfL having a visible influence over National Rail services.
 The pilot scheme was later dropped.

 The Silverlink franchise on the North London line was frequently regarded by travellers as having offered a poor service, complaints centring around extremely congested trains and unreliable service.
 The quality of the Class 313 trains used were also criticised; its interiors were of noticeably lower quality compared to that of newer trains and the trains themselves were viewed as unwelcoming to passengers, particularly during late hours.

 In January 2004 the Department for Transport (DfT) announced a review of the rail industry in Great Britain.
 As part of that review, TfL proposed a "London Regional Rail Authority" to give TfL regulatory powers over rail services in and around Greater London.
 A result of this consultation was agreement by the Secretary of State for Transport, Alistair Darling, to transfer the Silverlink Metro services from DfT to TfL control.